yuhaopro/angular-course/README.md

 ## Assignment Layout

-Each assignment is prefix with the `assignment-x` where `x` represents the assignment number.
+All assignment components are stored under the folder prefixed with the `assignment-x` where `x` represents the assignment number.
+Assignment for each project can also be tracked based on the branch `feat/assignment-x`.

 ## Run the application